Who is Thomas Ruff?

 Thomas Ruff got into capturing portrait photos in 1981.
 He mastered the required photography technique between 1981 and 1985.
 Along with portrait photography, Ruff was into large format printing, producing images in large seven feet (2,1 meter) by five feet (1,5 meter).
 This combination helped to introduce a unique feel to the pictures.

-When Thomas Ruff started capturing portraits, he was aware of the fact that he is living at the end of the 20th Century.
+When Thomas Ruff started capturing portraits, he was aware that he is living at the end of the 20th Century.
 In addition to that, he knew that he is spending time in an industrialized Western country.
 Therefore, he wanted to introduce that unique vibe to the photos captured.

 Then Thomas Ruff started working on 8x10 color portraits.
 He took these photos against colored backdrops.
 Along with that, he went ahead to capture night images and buildings as well.